-Dear Mr. Thomas,
+Dear Mr. Arthur, and Mr. Kowar

-The City of Longmont is contacting you regarding stormwater permitting and inspection for the above referenced project.
-The majority of this project is within Longmont jurisdictional boundaries, with only a small portion in Boulder County that is located outside the county's MS4 Permit area.
-To avoid the confusion of permitting and inspections from multiple jurisdictions, we are asking that Boulder County agree to let Longmont be the lead party regarding permitting and inspection of the Terry Lake Regional Sanitary Sewer Project under Longmont's Municipal Separate Storm Sewer System (MS4) Permit certification.
+Boulder County Public Works Department (County) is contacting you regarding stormwater permitting and inspection for the above referenced project.
+This trail connection project along 104th St will include concrete and soft surface trail construction, drainage structures, and fencing.
+The project is anticipated to begin in the fall of 2022.
+This is a joint project of which a portion overlaps the City of Lafayette's (Lafayette) and the City of Louisville's (Louisville) jurisdictional boundaries.
+To avoid the confusion of permitting and inspections from multiple agencies, we are asking that Lafayette and Louisville agree to let Boulder County be the lead party regarding permitting and inspections of the project under Boulder County's Municipal Separate Storm Sewer System (MS4) permit certification.